Sunday, September 28, 2025

 God of War II begins immediately on the frame that ended the previous game, which is Kratos sitting with a stare of discontent on the former throne of Ares.
 It’s the most I’ve ever seen someone pout upon receiving a promotion, but then again, he never even applied for the position in the first place.
 One might wonder how controlling Kratos will fare this time around, considering that he’s now a divine entity with the powers of both immortality and gigantism at his disposal, but the enhanced Kratos is only witnessed from a voyeuristic point of view in the game’s opening cutscene.
 Kratos is still a proud Spartan at heart, so it behooves him to stand (literally) tall beside them in battle against the ancient Greek city of Rhodes.
 Considering that the Gods are intended to act non-partisanly over all civilizations that reside in the Mediterranean country, Zeus, the head honcho of Olympus, intervenes on Kratos’ attempts to tip the scales of battle in the favor of his homeland by sapping the newly-appointed deity of his holy divinity.
 Channeling the last drop of his godly abilities into powering the fabled Blade of Olympus, Zeus arrives to fatally plunge the sacred greatsword into Kratos’ vital arteries as punishment for his insubordination.
 In addition to slaying their allied juggernaut, Zeus extends the punitive measure to erasing the entire Spartan army off the map with a cataclysmic blast of energy, a decision that is certain to tick Kratos off, to say the least.
 Once he escapes from the clutches of the Underworld for the second time, Kratos collaborates with the Titans, another formidable faction of the ancient Greek mythos, to take revenge against Zeus for both his transgressions against our protagonist and the God of Thunder’s betrayal of the Titans during his pre-Olympian era.
 The only feasible way of sticking it to a God of Zeus's unparalleled stature is for Kratos to locate the whereabouts of the Sisters of Fate, a trio of time controllers whose specific abilities will prove paramount to at least penetrating the defenses of the almighty king of Olympus.
 If you thought the notion of killing a single God was preposterous, Kratos must be off his fucking rocker if he thinks he stands any chance of vanquishing THE grand poobah of Greek Gods himself: the chairman of the most esteemed board imaginable.
 His unabating anger must be fogging up all traces of rationality like a four-way street intersection in Silent Hill.
 Still, Kratos’s insane ambitions raise the stakes of the game’s narrative as any solid sequel ideally should, prompting it through Kratos’s on-brand qualms with the higher powers and his punk rock defiance.
 No wonder the developers made him bald.

 Journeying to the sororal domain of ancient Greece’s time bearers is sure to be as strenuous a trek as uncovering Pandora’s Box in the first game.
 I mostly use “strenuous” as a means of describing the lofty scope of the mission, fitting for the Greek epics of yore that serve as God of War’s conceptual foundation.
 However, the adjective could also pertain to its level of difficulty from a player's standpoint, seeing how arduous select moments of the first game proved to be.
 The first game might have suggested to the player to lower the game’s combat difficulty whenever Kratos meets his untimely demise numerous times in the same scene (and it still does here), but most of the struggles that triggered these post-death pop-ups stemmed from the egregious platforming challenges.
 I compared Kratos to Mario when poking fun at the bevy of jumping the “ghost of Sparta” was forced to perform, but considering how many of the first game’s platforming involved balance beams, the developers wanted their burly murderer to emulate Simone Biles–an even more hilariously mismatched comparison, for sure.
 That one vertical climb in the Underworld has made me irrationally upset at any tall architectural structures, ranging from lighthouses to silos–whose outer walls ideally shouldn’t be scaled either.
 When I encountered another section in GOW II’s prologue that required Kratos to carefully tiptoe across, I wanted to scream out a NOOOO as emphatically as our protagonist must have uttered when he accidentally slaughtered his wife and daughter.
 However, I found this particular balance beam section to be agreeably smooth, as Kratos never slipped and dangled from its side on account of my lack of perceived precision.
 As the game progressed, I found that the developers had forgone their favorite form of acrobatics in favor of agile feats that better suited their protagonist.
-GOW II’s prevalent, distinctive platforming mechanic is the chain swing, latching onto fixtures and a series of slabs on ceilings to propel Kratos onward and upward like Indiana Jones using his whip to cross a chasm.
+GOW II’s prevalent, distinctive platforming mechanic is the chain swing, latching onto fixtures and a series of stalactites to propel Kratos onward and upward like Indiana Jones using his whip to cross a chasm.
 Unlike many of the mechanics in God of War that involve an extraneous roulette of button combinations, all the player has to do to execute this maneuver is look for the R1 trigger and jump whenever they feel confident that Kratos will swing to the desired destination.
 They can also hold down another button to gain momentum if deemed necessary.
-Returning alternative means of platforming the route to the Sisters of Fate seems to be steeped in is wall climbing and rope crawling, both of which carried little to no serious complications.
+Returning alternative means of platforming on the route to the Sisters of Fate seems to be steeped in wall climbing and rope crawling, both of which carried little to no serious complications.
 For standard platforming instances, all of the awkwardness regarding Kratos’ questionable jumping abilities can be course-corrected by the wings of Icarus, sprouting upon leaping in the air twice to glide for a short while.
 Admittedly, this nifty extension isn’t available until over halfway into the game, but only then will there be platforming feats that require its use.
 Overall, Kratos generally feels more adroit than in his last appearance, which resolves one of my biggest grievances regarding the properties of the previous game.
 Still, with Kratos’ newfound nimbleness, why couldn’t there have been more balance beams integrated with all the game’s other platforming facets?
 It’s better to be safe than sorry again, I guess.

 Despite Kratos exhibiting a smoother aerodynamicism, the brute will initially still feel less capable from a combat standpoint in lieu of Zeus stripping him of his powers like a parent taking away their child’s electronics.
 Accumulating auxiliary powers to accompany the dueling chain blades was an earned process through progressing the game, and the player would probably feel cheated if Kratos was still hanging on to yesterday’s set of skills.
 Fortunately, GoW II offers a whole new slew of secondary tactics to use in massacring all the notable creatures that encompass the ancient Greek lorebooks, and incrementally receiving each of them per progression milestone is sure to garner those warm feelings of gratification once again.
 Still, that sense of achievement might be undermined by the fact that many of Kratos’s magic powers are quite similar to those he already possessed before they were discarded, like Samus’s suit upgrades.
 “Typhon’s Bane” is a magical bow and arrow combination that functions as Kratos’ long-ranged means of offense as “Zeus’s Lightning” once did, but I suppose it would be counterintuitive for Zeus to aid Kratos again, considering that his surrogate son is on a murderous warpath with him as his primary target.
 I’m convinced that the developers did a Google search on gorgons solely for the purpose of not reusing Medusa’s head as the tool that infamously immobilizes enemies into stone.
 Now, it’s her sister Eurayle’s hideous, decapitated head that Kratos flashes to enemies like an obnoxiously bright searchlight to then quickly smash them into rubble.
 One could argue that “Cronos’ Rage” is a severely diminished version of the absolute typhoon of electricity that was “Poseidon’s Rage,” but the smaller scale of the elemental attack depletes significantly less energy.
 Because of the comparative cost-effectiveness of this paralyzing electrical burst, I now use it practically as a crutch to render enemies as vulnerable as little lambs when they convulse wildly.
 Admittedly, the only semblance of originality between the foursome of magical moves here is the “Atlas Quake,” where Kratos stomps the ground with such ferocity that the impact of his foot fractures the Richter scale.
 As for the alternate melee weapon that can serve as substitutes for Kratos’ trademark chain blades, GoW II offers two distinct blunt instruments if one isn’t enough to make them defect from the series’ traditional means of combat.
 The barbarian hammer is a whopping tank of a weapon that makes any heavy-duty sledgehammer look ineffectual by comparison.
 Still, I prefer the “spear of destiny” that Kratos dislodges from the neck hole of a deceased griffin because the sharper, narrower utensil proved to penetrate the stubborn enemies that constantly block, whereas the other two fail to make a dent in their defenses.
 If all else fails, Kratos’ rage meter can now be triggered at any percentage point instead of needing to be full to activate.
 There are now also yellow energy pellets found in tandem with the health and energy ones that specifically charge the meter, so Kratos never has to wait long before unleashing his unbounded fury upon all that oppose him, and never flinches when stacking a combo chain.
 Or, they can reduce damage more organically by mastering Kratos’ counter move, which then channels the hazard intended to harm into a destructive energy he can volley back to them.
 Some may decry that Kratos’ move pool here is more shallow than what they’re already accustomed to, relating to either their derivativeness or less severe offensive output.
 However, I enjoy the fact that these powers have been subdued compared to their first game counterparts because it allows them to complement the chain blades instead of chugging through Kratos’ magic trying to substitute them.
 As a result, there is a synergy between all of the tools in Kratos’ arsenal, and combat is overall smoother and better defined.